-Here you can find a detailed plan of my third week in Sri Lanka.
-This post includes the must see places in Sri Lanka, tips how to get around, cost breakdown and my personal insights and recommendations.
+Pristine nature, wildlife biodiversity and cultural heritage.
+This is Sri Lanka in a nutshell.
+Also known as Ceylon and well-recognized for lush tea plantations.
+What are the must see places in Sri Lanka?
+What are the top things to do?
+In this blog post, I’m going to share with you a detailed plan of my third travel week.
+It includes information what are the must see places in Sri Lanka, tips how to get around, cost breakdown and my personal insights and recommendations.
 Prices given in this post are up-to-date for January 2020.

 DAY 15 | UVA HALPEWATTE TEA FACTORY | NINE ARCH BRIDGE